-I was a little under the weather last night, so I ended up not doing a post.
-I will do two on another day to make up for it.
 I don’t have an idea yet for today’s post.
 I guess we’ll see where things go.

 I am traditionally a very introverted person.
 I have to make myself talk to people, rather than relying on my instinct of slinking past them and hoping they don’t see me.
 I have become better at talking to people since I was saved, though.
 That’s not to say I am some kind of expert, simply that I have improved.